torsten-liermann/systemd-docker/README.md

 The above command will use the `name=systemd` and `cpu` cgroups of systemd but then use Docker's cgroups for all the others, like the freezer cgroup.

 ## Pid File
-If for whatever reason you want to create a pid file for the container PID, you can.
+If for whatever reason a pid file for the container PID is required, it's easy to create one.
 Just add `--pid-file` as below

 `ExecStart=/opt/bin/systemd-docker --pid-file=/var/run/%n.pid --env run --rm --name %n nginx`